w3c/svgwg/master/struct.md

   In all other ways,
-  rendering and layout of elements within the [=use-element shadow tree=] occurs as if the {{use}} element was a container for its shadow content.
+  rendering and layout of elements within the [=use-element shadow tree=] occurs as if the <{use}> element was a container for its shadow content.
-  In particular, unless elements within the shadow tree establish a new viewport, they must be drawn in the coordinate system in which the {{use}} element is defined (including any cumulative transformations).
+  In particular, unless elements within the shadow tree establish a new viewport, they must be drawn in the coordinate system in which the <{use}> element is defined (including any cumulative transformations).
   This affects the interpretation of percentage lengths, and also graphical effects with <span class="prop-value">userSpaceOnUse</span> units.